stefanoborini/pep-keyword/PEP-XXX.rst

 which would allow to refer to axes by conventional names.

-One could also consider an extended form that allows both positional and keyword specification
+One must additionally consider the extended form that allows both positional and keyword specification

 ::
     >>> a[3,R=3,K=4]